 Assistant/Associate/Full Professor of Industrial Engineering

-Applications are invited for multiple tenured/tenure-track faculty at all ranks in the Department of Industrial Engineering (IE) within the Whitacre College of Engineering (COE), Texas Tech University (TTU), Lubbock, Texas.
+Applications are invited for a tenured/tenure-track faculty at all ranks in the Department of Industrial Engineering (IE) within the Whitacre College of Engineering (COE), Texas Tech University (TTU), Lubbock, TX.
 Exceptional candidates may also be considered for endowed positions.
 Founded in 1934, the department is one of the first IE departments in the nation and the first in the state of Texas.
 The department has a distinguished history of outstanding scholarship, with recent funding from NSF, DOE, ONR, DOD and NIH, as well as for offering excellent, personalized educational opportunities.
-The department offers an ABET-accredited B.S.I.E.
-(130 students enrolled in 2012-2013) and a M.S. and Ph.D. in both IE and Systems and Engineering Management (S.E.M.)
-(110 total students enrolled in 2012-2013, with more than half Ph.D.).
-In particular, the S.E.M. program, which is offered both on campus as well as via distance learning, was recently ranked #17 for online engineering management degrees by SuperScholar.org.
 Additional information about the department is available at http://www.ie.ttu.edu.
 The Department of Industrial Engineering has numerous laboratory facilities, including manufacturing, ergonomics and materials characterization.

 Successful candidates must possess a Ph.D. in IE or closely related field, be eligible to work in the United States, and have excellent communication skills.
-Candidates should also demonstrate abilities in high quality research for competitive funding, teaching both undergraduate and graduate courses (including distance education), advising Ph.D. students, and providing appropriate service to the department, university and the profession.
-The department is seeking applicants in all areas of IE, particularly human factors, manufacturing, operations research, and systems and engineering management.
+Candidates should also demonstrate abilities in high quality research for competitive funding, teaching both undergraduate and graduate courses (including distance education), advising PhD students, and providing appropriate service to the department, university and the profession.
+The department is seeking applicants in the areas of manufacturing or systems.

-Interested applicants should submit a curriculum vitae (CV), cover letter, one page statement of research interests, one page statement of teaching interests, and the names and contact information (email address or phone number) for at least three professional references online at: http://jobs.texastech.edu.
-Search Postings for Requisition No. 88971.
+Interested applicants should submit a curriculum vitae (CV), cover letter, one page statement of research interests, one page statement of teaching interests, and the names and contact information (email address or phone number) for at least three professional references online at: http://www.texastech.edu/careers.
+Search Posting for Requisition No. 1876BR.
+Review of applications will begin October 1, 2014 and will continue until the position is filled.

 As an Equal Employment Opportunity/Affirmative Action employer, Texas Tech University is dedicated to the goal of building a culturally diverse faculty committed to teaching and working in a multicultural environment.
 We actively encourage applications from all those who can contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community at Texas Tech University.
 The university welcomes applications from minorities, women, veterans, persons with disabilities, and dual-career couples.